Stephan-kashkarov/Photo-Mark/README.md

 This will save your trained model for more testing.

 Now to the important part, What is the demo actually doing? dosent look like much.
 The demo takes a widely used dataset called MNIST which is a massive collection of hand written digits which it then predicts.
 The process at the begining is the network repeatedly runing over a larger portion of the data to slowly improve the predictions of the model (as discussed before).
 This new model is then tested on a smaller section it has never seen to see how accurate the network really is.
-THis is the number that gets output at the end.
+This is the number that gets output at the end.

 ## References & Inspirations